 ‘There’s so much glamour to the wine culture.
 The truth is that wine isn’t so classy when you can’t stop drinking it.’ -MS

-Michelle Smith is almost four years sober and has made it her mission to spread awareness and break the stigma around mental illness and substance abuse.
+Michelle Smith is almost five years sober and has made it her mission to spread awareness and break the stigma around mental illness and substance abuse.